smoeding/puppet-openssl/README.md

 ##### `source`

 The basename of the file where the certificate is stored on the server.
-The full filename will be created using the two parameters `cert_source_directory` (see the base class `openssl`) and `source`.
-The extension is currently hardcoded as `.crt`.
+The full filename will be created using the three parameters `cert_source_directory` (see the base class `openssl`), `source` and `source_extension`.

 ##### `cert_chain`